massma/website/source/causality.md

 results in a causal effect of cloud decreasing sunlight by 68.5 W/m$^2$, much less than our original estimate of 160 W/m$^2$.
 This toy example was done on generated rather than real data, so we know the "true" causal effect, which is 68 W/m$^2$.
-So if we do not adjust for aerosol, we get a very wrong estimate of our causal effect, but if we do, we are very close to the truth!
+If we do not adjust for aerosol, we get a very wrong estimate of our causal effect, but if we do, we are very close to the truth!